leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###GET / READ an object
 A simple way to download object from LeoFS in to current directory by using read method.
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#getObject(com.amazonaws.services.s3.model.GetObjectRequest, java.io.File)).
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#getObject(com.amazonaws.services.s3.model.GetObjectRequest, java.io.File)).

 ```java
     // File Download from LeoFS